zitadel/zitadel/docs/docs/quickstarts/react.md

 ### Whats next?

 Now you can proceed implementing our APIs to include Authorization.
-You can findour API Docs [here](../apis/apis)
+You can find our API Docs [here](../apis/apis)

 For more information about creating a React application we refer to [React](https://reactjs.org/docs/getting-started.html) and for more information about the used oauth/oidc library consider reading their docs at [oidc-react](https://www.npmjs.com/package/oidc-react).